-6. A web application that lists all cookies stored in the browser on clicking "List Cookies" button.
-Add cookies if necessary.

-7. A user validation web application, where the user submits the login name and password to the server.
+- 6. A web application that lists all cookies stored in the browser on clicking "List Cookies" button.
+Add cookies if necessary. - 7.
+A user validation web application, where the user submits the login name and password to the server.
 The name and password are checked against the data already available in Database and if the data matches, a successful login page is returned.
-Otherwise a failure message is shown to the user.

-8. Modify the 7th program to use an XML file instead of database.

-9. Create an XML document that contains 10 users information.
-Write a Java program, which takes User Id as input and returns the user details by taking the user information from the XML document using a DOM Parser and b SAX parser a Servlets and b JSP

-10. Create an XML document that contains 10 users information.
-Write a Java program, which takes User Id as input and returns the user details by taking the user information from the XML document to Implement the following web applications using

-10. Write an HTML page including JavaScript that takes a given set of integer numbers and shows them after sorting in descending order.

-11.Write an HTML page including any required JavaScript that takes a number from one text field in the range of 0 to 999 and shows it in another text field in words.
-If the number is out of range, it should show "out of range" and if it is not a number, it should show "not a number" message in the result box.

-12.Write an HTML page that has one input, which can take multi-line text and a submit button.
+Otherwise a failure message is shown to the user. - 8.
+Modify the 7th program to use an XML file instead of database. - 9.
+Create an XML document that contains 10 users information.
+Write a Java program, which takes User Id as input and returns the user details by taking the user information from the XML document using - a DOM Parser and - b SAX parser - 10.
+Create an XML document that contains 10 users information.
+Write a Java program, which takes User Id as input and returns the user details by taking the user information from the XML document to Implement the following web applications using - a Servlets and - b JSP - 11.
+Write an HTML page including JavaScript that takes a given set of integer numbers and shows them after sorting in descending order. - 12.
+Write an HTML page including any required JavaScript that takes a number from one text field in the range of 0 to 999 and shows it in another text field in words.
+If the number is out of range, it should show "out of range" and if it is not a number, it should show "not a number" message in the result box. - 13.
+Write an HTML page that has one input, which can take multi-line text and a submit button.
 Once the user clicks the submit button, it should show the number of characters, words and lines in the text entered using an alert message.
-Words are separated with white space and lines are separated with new line character.

-13.Write an HTML page that contains a selection box with a list of 5 countries.
+Words are separated with white space and lines are separated with new line character. - 14.
+Write an HTML page that contains a selection box with a list of 5 countries.
 When the user selects a country, its capital should be printed next to the list.
-Add CSS to customize the properties of the font of the capital (color, bold and font size).

-14. A user validation web application, where the user submits the login name and password to the server.
+Add CSS to customize the properties of the font of the capital (color, bold and font size). - 15.
+A user validation web application, where the user submits the login name and password to the server.
 The name and password are checked against the data already available in Database and if the data matches, a successful login page is returned.
 Otherwise a failure message is shown to the user by using AJAX to show the result on the same page below the submit button.

-CSE

-AN AUTONOMOUS INSTITUTION Accredited by NBA and NAAC with 'A'' Grade.
-(Sponsored by TKR Educational Society, Approved by AICTE, Affiliated to JNTU H) Medbowli, Meerpet, Balapur, Hyderabad, Telangana - 500 097 Phone: 9100377790, email: info@tkrcet.ac.in, web site: www.tkrcet.ac.in
+(Sponsored by TKR Educational Society, Approved by AICTE, Affiliated to JNTU H)

-CONSTITUTION OF INDIA (MC001)
+Phone: 9100377790, email: info@tkrcet.ac.in, web site: www.tkrcet.ac.in

+ENVIRONMENTAL SCIENCE (MC001)